ROCm/MIVisionX/README.md

 ## AMD OpenVX Extensions

-The OpenVX framework provides a mechanism to add new vision functions to OpenVX by 3rd party vendors.
-This project has below mentioned OpenVX [modules](amd_openvx_extensions#amd-openvx-extensions-amd_openvx_extensions) and utilities to extend [amd_openvx](amd_openvx#amd-openvx-amd_openvx) project, which contains the AMD OpenVX Core Engine.
+The OpenVX framework provides a mechanism to add new vision functionality to OpenVX by vendors.
+This project has below mentioned OpenVX [modules](amd_openvx_extensions#amd-openvx-extensions-amd_openvx_extensions) and utilities to extend [amd_openvx](amd_openvx#amd-openvx-amd_openvx), which contains the AMD OpenVX Core Engine.

 <p align="center"><img width="70%" src="docs/images/MIVisionX-OpenVX-Extensions.png" /></p>